 One example of this is the launch of an ERG (Employee Resources Group) platform in the United States.
-At Campari, an ERG is a peer group whose members and allies have common interests and goals, which are aligned with Campari's overall business strategy and its Diversity, Equity and Inclusion goals and objectives.
-The intent of these groups is to promote a culture of inclusion through employee engagement, peer mentoring and other strategic actions in alignment with Campari the Mission, Vision and Values.
+At Campari, an ERG is a peer group whose members and allies have common interests and goals, which are aligned with Campari's overall business strategy and its Diversity, initiatives to break them down or to promote a more inclusive, equitable and diverse workplace.